jumeneguete/api-sing-me-a-song/README.md

 ### 🔹🔹About

-This is the API that works with an application where people can send an old exam and search for old exams by teacher or by subject.
+This is the API that works with an application where user can recommend a song anonymously and they can search for recommended songs.
 Below are the implemented features:

 - Adds a new music recommendation ***(/recommendations)***;
 - Adds a point to recommendation score ***(/recommendations/:id/upvote)***;